-All virtual Prevocational services must be approved by the LGE or the OCDD State Office and delivered as outlined in the OCDD Policy and Procedures manual.
+All virtual Prevocational services must be approved by the Local Governing Entity or the OCDD State Office and delivered as outlined in the OCDD Policy and Procedures manual.

 The use of the EVV system is mandatory for all Prevocational services.
-The EVV system requires the electronic check in/out in LaSRS® or another EVV system approved by BHSF and OCDD.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.